 - Take a great big step back to think about the purpose of what you’re doing, what you hope to achieve and who you need to tell.

 - Put the customers first.
 It should always be about them.

 - Stay focused on the end goal and how you’re going to get there.

 - Break down the main messages, thinking about what you want to say but also, how to leverage those words into results.

 As I did this for MightyWrite, my intentions took on a bigger life.
 They felt almost grand, like something that could truly guide us as we moved ahead.
 How could I describe this in a way that wasn’t just about me?
 How could I make it more of a declaration to clients of how we would work with them, our intentions and what they could expect from us in the way of values, motives and views?

 I was starting to knock the walls out of the way, and then I listened to a couple of TED Talks that helped crystalize for me what it would take to contribute to our clients’ stories in a meaningful and mighty way.
 One of the talks featured Seth Godin on how to get your ideas to spread.
-The other was Anthony Robbins with his take on why we do what we do.

 Here’s what it all means to MightyWrite and what guides us in working with clients:

 - We listen, teach and lead as we collaborate with you to gather information about your business audiences, needs and goals.